sadirde/wq/README.md

 You think about the answer and after clicking Enter you can check if you were right.

-If you call `wg` without any arguments, it will take the file that was stored in the `file` variable.
+If you call `wq` without any arguments, it will take the file that was stored in the `file` variable.
 But you also have the possibility to take another file as input, for example:

 ```
 $ wq ~/Documents/spanish_vocabulary.md